IndianOpenSourceFoundation/getting-started/src/code-of-conduct.md

 At IOSF we have taken a pledge to make open source contribution simplified.
 Join us in our journey and let's create effective products on our way.

-This Code of Conduct covers your behavior as a member of the Sugar Labs community, in any forum, mailing list, wiki, web site, IRC channel, code-sprint, public meeting, or private correspondence.
-The Oversight Board will arbitrate in any dispute over the conduct of a member of the community.

 <strong><font color="red">Note </font> </strong>- <strong>We have agreed upon the following Code of Conduct as
 a guide to our collaboration and cooperation. </strong>